YahyaZekry/internet-usage-monitor/README.md

 **✅ Tested Distributions:**

-- Garuda Linux (KDE Plasma) - Primary development
+- Garuda Linux (KDE Plasma) - Primary development and testing platform.
-- Arch Linux / Manjaro
-- Ubuntu 20.04+ / Linux Mint
-- Fedora 35+ / CentOS Stream
-- Debian 11+ / Kali Linux
-- openSUSE Tumbleweed / Leap
+- (Automated CI testing for other distributions has been temporarily removed.)

 **✅ Desktop Environments:**